tsuereth/glog/content/post/2021/07/17_ghostoftsushima.md

 Even at their most dramatic - like when the musician Yamato sends you on scavenger hunts to recover legendary weapons - none of these stories are exactly mind-blowing; they're mostly low-key insights into townsfolk's day-to-day lives.
 But they <i>fit</i> so well in the game's world, and <i>engross</i> you in it as you ride through pastoral flower fields, suffocating bamboo forests, and foggy graveyards.

-This part of the game squeezes some of the same juice as {{% game "The Legend of Zelda: Breath of the Wild" %}}Breath of the Wild{{% /game %}}, though lacking Zelda's exploratory climbing and hidden secrets.
+This part of the game squeezes some of the same juice as [Breath of the Wild](game:The Legend of Zelda: Breath of the Wild), though lacking Zelda's exploratory climbing and hidden secrets.
 Roaming across the map, just <i>existing</i> in this world, is calming and satisfying.

 And that's about all I can praise about the early game.
 Aside from an underwhelming main plot, the "combat" part of Ghost's combat-sneaking-hybrid action is ... pretty <b>broken</b>.
 I don't just mean that it's hard, although, it <i>is</i> hard, leveling significant demands on a player's response time and gamepad muscle memory -- but also, several implementation details seem <i>wrong</i>.